Contrasting Insignia Systems (ISIG) and Its Competitors

 |2.39

 As a group, “Advertising” companies have a potential upside of 44.10%.
-Given Insignia Systems’ rivals higher possible upside, analysts plainly believe Insignia Systems has less favorable growth aspects than its rivals.
+Given Insignia Systems’ competitors higher possible upside, analysts plainly believe Insignia Systems has less favorable growth aspects than its competitors.

 Summary

-Insignia Systems rivals beat Insignia Systems on 9 of the 10 factors compared.
+Insignia Systems competitors beat Insignia Systems on 9 of the 10 factors compared.

 Insignia Systems, Inc. engages in the provision of in-store and digital advertising solutions.
 It serves the consumer-packaged goods (CPG) manufacturers, retailers, shopper marketing agencies, and brokerages markets.
 The company was founded in 1990 and is headquartered in Minneapolis, MN.